Tribal youth dormitory

-Ethnic youth dormitories are a traditional institution among several ethnic societies of the world including the various ethnic groups of India, the ethnic groups of South-East Asia, and the native Americans.
+Youth dormitories are a traditional institution among several tribal societies of the world including the various tribes of India, the tribes of South-East Asia, and the native Americans.

-Among many ethics groups, the youth dormitory is a now declining or defunct institution.
-For example, among several ethnic groups of Northeast India, the traditional dormitories (called Morung) became dysfunctional in the 20th century, with the advent of modern educational institutions and Christianity.
-However, among some ethnic groups, such as the Nagas, it has continued to exist as a socio-cultural institution.
+Among many tribes, the youth dormitory is a now declining or defunct institution.
+For example, among several tribes of North-East India, the traditional dormitories (called morung) became dysfunctional in the 20th century, with the advent of modern educational institutions and Christianity.
+However, among some tribes, such as the Nagas, it has continued to exist as a socio-cultural institution.

 Names

-Different ethnic groups have different names for their youth dormitories:
+Different tribes have different names for their youth dormitories: